-In California, occupational therapist (OT) programs are commonly offered at the master's degree level.
-Some master's degree programs are designed for students who have an unrelated bachelor's degree, and these take 2-3 years to complete.
-There are also master's degree programs designed for existing occupational therapists, and these programs may only take 1-2 years to finish.
-Doctorates also exist.
+Occupational therapist (OT) programs in California are commonly offered at the master's degree level.
+Some master's degree programs are designed for students who have an unrelated bachelor's degree, and these take two to three years to complete.
+There are also master's degree programs designed for existing occupational therapists, and these programs may only take one to two years to finish.
+Doctorates are also available.

 Additionally, a dual bachelor's and master's degree program is available and takes five years to complete.
 In contrast, occupational therapy assistant training (OTA) is offered through associate degree programs, which take approximately two years of study.
 Undergraduate as well as graduate programs integrate fieldwork experiences so that students can gain hands-on skills in a real-world setting.
 Depending on the school, some graduate courses may be available online.